 univstats

-In Montana, 8 schools offer Graduate Programs.
-By school type, 5 public schools and 3 private schools offer Graduate Programs.
+In Montana, 9 schools offer Graduate Programs.
+By school type, 6 public and 3 private schools offer Graduate Programs.

 The following table summarizes the number of schools offering Graduate Programs in Montana.